ankit-gautam23/demystiflying-git/readme.md

 Here comes the most tedious thing, while using pull command there are two things that needs to be taken care.

 - Your local repo should have clean working directory, it should ideally commit the changes you did or move it to stash area.
 - Your local repo and remote repo should not be changing same line.
+It creates merge conflicts.

+CLONING A REPO

+- This is part of copying the remote repo on your local system and then can use commands like pull to get the latest changes on that repo.
+Once remote repo is copied in the local we can use git log command to check the history of commits.

+$ git clone REMOTE-REPO-URL
+$ git log

+#Github Codespaces

+When working on a repo and you don't wanna go for copying everything to the local.
+Github provides you with a utility which looks like cloud based version of VS code.
+We can launch it by clicking period/dot(.)